Recife Metro: Characteristics

 The system originally had a total of 25.2 km of route.
 After completion of the expansion of the network that occurred from February 2005 to March 2009, the metro grew to its current 39.5 km in length.

+The Recife Metro has a direct connection to the Recife International Airport via the Airport Station, which is located just a few meters from the terminal and accessible by a covered walkway.